-If you are interested in more information or plan to do research with animals, please access the website at matrix.scranton.edu/academics/provost/research/research-compliance/IACUC.shtml or contact the Provost's Office, St. Thomas 5124, 570-941-7520.
+If you are interested in more information or plan to do research with animals, please review the linked website or contact the Provost's Office, St. Thomas 5124, 570-941-7520.

 The animal facilities and programs of the University of Scranton are operated in conformity with the Animal Welfare Act (CFR 1985), the Public Health Service Policy on Humane Care and Use of Laboratory Animals (revised in 2016), 2011 Guide to the Care and Use of Laboratory Animals (8th Edition), and other applicable federal, state, and local laws, regulations, and policies.